Essentials of Assessment

 - Bladder training programs may be helpful for poor bladder function control.

-Number of hospital readmissions, functional status, community dwelling, and mortality are important indicators to measure in the post-discharge period.
+Functional status, discharge disposition (i.e., home versus facility), hospital readmissions, and mortality are important indicators to measure in the post-discharge period.

 - Functional Independence Measure Scale (FIM): Assesses physical and cognitive function focusing on burden of care.
 There are a total of 13 motor items and 5 social-cognitive items.
 Each item is scored from 1-7, with 7 indicating complete independence.